 The Cornell Institute of Host-Microbe Interactions and Disease (CIHMID; http://cihmid.cornell.edu) offers financial support and professional development opportunities for postdoctoral scholars to study host-microbe interactions.
-CIHMID postdocs are supported for up to three years to develop research programs in collaboration with two or more labs at Cornell, and will be provided with professional development opportunities during the academic year and summer.
-Candidates who will have been at Cornell for more than one year at the time of their appointment to the program will be eligible for up to two years of support.
+Applications are open for one-year appointments beginning Fall 2024, and the host lab is required to demonstrate ability to provide an additional year of funding at the conclusion of the fellowship period.
 CIHMID postdocs are expected to have intellectual ownership of their projects and may use their support to build bridges across different disciplines of study.
 Studied host-microbe interactions may be pathogenic or beneficial; microbial partners may be bacterial, viral or fungal; eukaryotic hosts may be animal or plant.
 Supporting a diverse portfolio of research systems and questions is an explicit goal of the training program.
-Applications are due on September 10, 2023, with interviews and offers expected in October.
-Appointments must begin by March 15, 2024.

 The program is supported by a training grant from the US National Institutes of Health (T32 AI145821) and appointments are made through competitive application.
 Questions about the program may be directed to bplazzaro@cornell.edu.